Home

 National Bee Unit News

 • Please report sightings of Yellow-legged hornets (YLH), also known as Asian hornets, on this online form or download the free Asian hornet Watch app for Apple devices or android devices.
-As of 05/02/2025: 1 credible yellow-legged hornet sighting has been reported in the UK in 2025.
-0 nests have been found.
+As of 16/05/2025: 19 credible yellow-legged hornet sightings have been reported in the UK in 2025.
+2 nests have been found.
 To view the location of […]

 BBKA News